-- Apply for the BAE degree in the Herron Office of Student Services by October 15 of the academic year in which you plan to graduate. - If you plan on teaching in Indiana, apply online for a teaching certificate to the Indiana Licensing Verification and Information System.
+- Apply for the B.A.E. degree in the Herron Office of Student Services by October 15 of the academic year in which you plan to graduate. - If you plan on teaching in Indiana, apply online for a teaching certificate to the Indiana Licensing Verification and Information System.
 The application process is clearly identified on the School of Education homepage under Licensing.
 Students are responsible for understanding all requirements for graduation and for completing them by the time they expect to graduate.
 Please call the Education Student Services Office for more information about the School of Education programs and keep in close contact with your Art Education advisor.

-Students who wish to become certified to teach in public schools may pursue either a Bachelor of Art Education or certification within the Master of Art Education at Herron.
+Students who wish to become certified to teach in public schools may pursue a Bachelor of Art Education at Herron.
 Herron School of Art and Design's Art Education Program is offered in conjunction with the School of Education and the Indiana Department of Education.
 These bodies have established certain academic requirements for earning a degree and/or licensure in Art Education in all grades (P-12) in Indiana.